Homeschooling international status and statistics: Germany

 The European Court endorsed a "carefully reasoned" decision of the German court concerning "the general interest of society to avoid the emergence of parallel societies based on separate philosophical convictions and the importance of integrating minorities into society."

 In January 2010, a United States immigration judge granted asylum to a German homeschooling family Romeike, apparently based on this ban on homeschooling.
 In April 2013, a decision by a U.S. Board of Immigration Appeals court overruled this and denied the petition for asylum, on the grounds that Germany's law applies to every resident, and does not single out any specific religious group for persecution.
 A petition of March 2013 for granting full and permanent legal status to the family received a White House reply in August 2013 without comment on the legal case.
 In March 2014, the Supreme Court declined to hear the family's appeal, but the Department of Homeland Security granted the family indefinite deferred action status, allowing them to remain in the United States.
 In February 2015, a bill was introduced that would allow up to 500 grants of asylum per fiscal year to families fleeing home school persecution.
+In September 2023, during a routine check-in, the Romeikes were informed by the federal government that their status as legal residents of the United States was being revoked, and that they were required to return to Germany.

 The Twelve Tribes is one religious group that insists on home schooling and has been in conflict with authorities.
 On September 5, 2013, German police raided two communities and removed 40 children to protect them from supposed continued abuse.
 An investigative TV report had documented systematic child abuse in a 100-strong community in Bavaria, including "persistent beatings for the most trivial offences".
 A few days later, German media reported about the disappearance of about ten school-aged children from the small town of Dolchau.
-Probably they had been brought to a farm belonging to the 12 Tribes in the Czech Republic to elude intervention by the authorities who would ensure their public schooling.
+Probably they had been brought to a farm belonging to the Twelve Tribes in the Czech Republic to elude intervention by the authorities who would ensure their public schooling.
 In 2002 there were several police raids against the Twelve Tribes, which do not want to send their children to school.
 The children were taken away from the sect, which was legitimated in 2018 by the European Court of Human Rights.
-Also, the case of the family Wunderlich were denied.

 There is no general exemption for religious or pedagogical reasons; exemptions are allowed for severe illness, children of diplomats, and rarely for working children such as actors.
 The last petition in the Bundestag to release the punishment of adults who practice homeschooling was denied.